danfuzz/samizdat/doc/language-guide/02-data.md

   There is a one-to-one correspondence between a value and a transparent derived type with that value as its name.

+  A transparent derive type can be specified in code by indicating its name in parentheses, preceded by `@@`.
+If the name is a literal string, then the parentheses may be omitted.
+Furthermore, if the name is a literal string which abides by the syntax for identifiers in the language, then the double quotes may be omitted.
+For example, all of `@@("blort")`, `@@"blort"`, and `@@blort` refer to the same type.

 * TODO: The third kind of type is an "opaque derived" type.
 These have a name and secret.
 The secret is used to prevent creation of values of the